DouglasBarra/sistema-de-cadastro/README.md

 > Project status: In development

-To run this project on your machine, please write in cmd:
+To run this project on your machine, please typein cmd:

 ```
 npm install dotnet